wnjie20/Termony/README.md

 Termux for HarmonyOS Computer.
 Working in Progress.

-It can run busybox.static on Huawei MateBook Pro now:
+It can run bash & busybox.static on Huawei MateBook Pro now:

 ![](./screenshot.jpg)